hzhou849/unh_csci/CSCI_6622 - Database Systems/README.md

 6. > has higher precedence than AND, and is evaluated next.
 7. The expression evaluates to FALSE for the row.
 ```

+## Foreign Keys
+* A foreign key is a column, or group of columns, that refer to a primary key.
+The data types of the foreign and primary keys must be the same, but the names may be different.
+Unlike primary keys, foreign key values may be NULL and are not necessarily unique.
+However, a foreign key value that is not NULL must match some value of the referenced primary key.
+* So Foreign key is when you re-use the primary key from table A in another table B